Dobby89/postcss-image-dimensions/README.md

 * Type: String
 * Default value: `'./.cache'`

-The plugin creates a cache of all image data so it doesn't have to keep
+The plugin creates a cache of all image data so it doesn't have to keep processing images each time.